directus/directus/docs/reference/system/permissions.md

 `DELETE /permissions`

-Provide an array of permissions ids as the body of your request.
+Provide an array of permissions IDs as the body of your request.

 </template>
 <template #graphql>